apopovicius/pg/js/typescript/readme.md

 a[0] = 101; // error
 ```

+---

 ## Union types

-This is a combination of two or three or more data types that you can include into a variable.
+This is a combination of two or three or more data types that you can include into a variable by using the operator **|**.
+The union type offer the possibility for a variable to be _either one type_ **or** _another_

 ```javascript
 let score: number | string = 33;